Please welcome author and sexual abuse survivor supporter Lia Mack as she shares about writing what scares you.

 So, now that you’ve dissected your emotions to find your true core – your guts – let’s do something fun.

 Gutting yourself is not pretty.
 It’s not easy either.
 When I started venturing out into the world of critique groups with my first manuscript, I thought what I’d hear back was the usual fix this, fix that.
 And I did.
 I’m no good with grammer.
 Or spelling.
+When taken in the recommended doses, the medication doesn’t cause hypoventilation; however, the intake of a too high dose can cause this adverse effect.
+Researches have demonstrated that the medication is efficient against pain.
+Moreover, simultaneous use of Tramadol with Naproxen allowed to decrease the dosage of the latter.

 But what I didn’t expect to hear was that my manuscript was nice.